awsdocs/amazon-rds-user-guide/doc_source/USER.SQLServer.AddlFeat.TransactionLogAccess.md

 +  You can only run the stored procedures that are provided with access to transaction log backups on the primary DB instance\.
 You can’t run these stored procedures on an RDS for SQL Server read replica or on a secondary instance of a Multi\-AZ DB cluster\.
 +  If the RDS for SQL Server DB instance is rebooted while the `rds_tlog_backup_copy_to_S3` stored procedure is running, the task will automatically restart from the beginning when the DB instance is back online\.
 Any transaction log backups that had been copied to the Amazon S3 bucket while the task was running before the reboot will be overwritten\.
 + The Microsoft SQL Server system databases and the `RDSAdmin` database cannot be configured for access to transaction log backups\.
++  Copying to buckets encrypted by SSE\-KMS isn't supported\.

 ## Setting up access to transaction log backups<a name="USER.SQLServer.AddlFeat.TransactionLogAccess.Enabling"></a>